 Svetlana: Let me know what you think of the two paragraphs added below:

 Regional Work with Western Regional Air Partnership (WRAP): In late 2010, WRAP initiated West-wide Jump-start Air Quality Modeling Study (WestJumpAQMS).
 The goals of the study were to develop the next generation of regional air quality modeling databases for ozone, PM 2.5, visibility and deposition planning in the western U.S and to provide information on the role of interstate and international transport to ozone and PM 2.5 under current and potential future NAAQS.
-In light of this SIP submittal, we reviewed the results of the study and found no evidence to suggest that Oregon Pb, SO2, NO2, or PM 2.5 emissions cause adverse effects or violations of NAAQS. (note: Waiting to hear back from Tom Moore – WRAP)
+In light of this SIP submittal, we reviewed the results of the study and found no evidence to suggest that Oregon Pb, SO2, NO2, or PM 2.5 emissions cause adverse effects or violations of NAAQS in the neighboring state. (note: Waiting to hear back from Tom Moore – WRAP)

 Consultation with Neighboring States: In March 2015, Oregon DEQ contacted its neighboring states – Nevada (Adele Malone); Idaho (Mike Edwards)…..
 (Note: waiting to hear back from California (Sylvia Vanderspek); and Washington (Brian Fuller).
 They confirmed that Oregon’s emissions of Pb, SO2, NO2 and PM 2.5 are not impacting their states.